What happens after a student is admitted?

-New students are not required to live on-campus, however, it is strongly encouraged.
-Residence halls have available space year round, including holidays and vacation periods.
-The costs for residence hall living include up to 3 meals per day.
+New students are not required to live on-campus.
+However, it is strongly recommended.
+Residence halls have available space year-round, including holidays and vacation periods.
+The costs for residence hall living includes up to 3 meals per day.

 For any specific questions about housing, you may contact the Housing and Dining department directly at:

 If you choose to live off campus, it will be your responsibility to find your own housing.
 You can begin your search here.